brooks-code/WSL-VHDX-Compact/README.md

 ## The Windows .exe

 WSL-VHDX-Compact is now also a Windows executable!
-Check the release section and reclaim disk space without hassle in about just two clicks.
+Check the [release](https://github.com/brooks-code/WSL-VHDX-Compact/releases/tag/v1.0.0) section, reclaiming disk space has never been so easy :)
-The binary has been compiled with [PS2Exe](https://github.com/MScholtes/PS2EXE), and yes, since you don't know me (and you will be prompted to run a powershell script with elevated rights) make sure to check what the script does.
+The binary has been compiled with [PS2Exe](https://github.com/MScholtes/PS2EXE), and yes, since **you don't know me** (and you will be prompted to run a powershell script with elevated rights), be rigorous and check what the *.exe* does.
 After installing PS2Exe like this:

 ```powershell
 Install-Module -Name ps2exe -Scope CurrentUser